vtog/labGuides/source/ocp/image-registry.rst

       sudo update-ca-trust enable

 #.
-Log in with podman using the default route
+Log in with podman using the default route.
+You'll need to login to your
+   cluster with "kubeadmin" first in order to receive a user token.

    .. code-block:: bash

+      oc login -u kubeadmin

-      podman login -u kubeadmin -p $(oc whoami -t) $HOST
+      podman login -u kubeadmin -p $(oc whoami -t) $REGROUTE

    Should see the following output:

    .. code-block:: bash

-      error: no token is currently in use for this session Login Succeeded!

-   .. note:: The error returned from the podman login command is normal.
-Adding
-      an Identity Provider is the fix.
+      Login Succeeded!

+   .. note:: If an error is returned as well, it's because "oc whoami -t" does
+      not have a token.
+Try logging into the cluster first.

 Upload Image to OCP Registry
 ----------------------------